osx-cross/osx-cross/README.md

 # osx-cross
-Repo related to the osx-cross Organization
+Repo with content and issue tracking related to the `osx-cross organization`